-100 Nearly Impossible Trivia Questions and Answers
+100 Nearly Impossible Trivia Facts, Questions and Answers

 Nothing is impossible, smart people say.
 The trivia question is a good way to prove knowledge.
 Nearly impossible trivia questions and answers unleash the boundary of knowledge.
 It is not that you have to know all the trivia question answers, but it is a good way to know the unknown, to learn the unlearn.
 Trivia questions and answers might be required for many purposes.